gyng/ts-library-quickstart/README.md

 ### Run

 1. Bump your version number in `package.json` before this.
+Run `npm i` to update `package-lock.json`.
 Publishing will fail if the version already exists.

 2. Create a new release.